Over 500 fall ill in Delhi after consuming food prepared with buckwheat flour | Law-Order

 ''We visited the area and Lal Bahadur Shastri Hospital, where many such people were admitted.
 All of them except four-five people have been discharged,'' he said.

-Reports of people falling ill were received from Kalyanpuri, Trilokpuri and other areas.
-Prima facie, it appears to be a case of food adulteration or sale of spoiled 'kuttu' flour during 'Navratri', another official said.
+Reports of people falling ill were received from Kalyanpuri, Trilokpuri and other areas, another official said.

+''Around 540 people came to our hospital since last midnight, complaining mainly of stomach ache and vomiting.
+Most of them had light to moderate ailment, so were sent home after giving medical aid,'' a senior official of the LBS Hospital said.

+A few were put on intravenous drip, but none needed admission, he said.

 Information was received that the family had been admitted to Fortis Hospital, they said.